 They also like following set procedures and routines.
 They like working with data and details more than with ideas.

-Computer Systems Analysts job description, Computer Systems Analysts salary, Computer Systems Analysts information, what is the job of a Computer Systems Analyst like, pros and cons about Computer Systems Analysts, colleges and universities for Computer Systems Analysts, is Computer Systems Analysts the right career for me, Quite Hard careers to get into, careers in Computer IT and Mathematics
+Computer Systems Analysts job description, Computer Systems Analysts salary, Computer Systems Analysts information, what is the job of a Computer Systems Analyst like, pros and cons about Computer Systems Analysts, colleges and universities for Computer Systems Analysts, is Computer Systems Analysts the right career for me, careers in Computer IT and Mathematics